top of page

 a neurodivergent woman fist bumping with other individuals

-People with a hypersensitive interoceptive sense can be so overwhelmed by their internal sensations that they miss chances or lack the bandwidth to tune into, identify, and respond to the internal states of others.
+People with a hyperresponsive interoceptive sense can be so overwhelmed by their internal sensations that they miss chances or lack the bandwidth to tune into, identify, and respond to the internal states of others.

 • Perspective Taking: They may be so overwhelmed by their own internal sensations that they struggle to tune into the perspectives of others.